jailbreakerVC/yellowocean/README.md

 Currently you can just go through all the tasks, but the idea is the app would give you one task every day for a set number of days (like a month) and teach you tools to improve your mental health being.

+For now there are only a few tasks added.

 how to run project :